packit/packit.dev/docs/configuration/actions.md

 :::caution

-As other keys, the `actions` can be defined on the top, package or job level.
+Like other keys, the `actions` can be defined on the top, package or job level.
-Just be aware that when overriding, the whole `action` mapping is replaced instead of merging.
+Be aware that when overriding, the whole `action` mapping is replaced instead of merging.

 If you want to reduce duplications, you can use the following YAML syntax to do this: